 A report by Forbes ranks Rhode Island #43 in their list of “Best States for Business” and has a Gross State Product of $63 billion.
 Forbes ranks its economic climate at 36 and is ranked #32 in the 2016 Economic Index.
-The good news for those who want to set up company in Rhode Island is that the state has made a few significant changes in the business tax law in order to improve its business and tax climate.
-One of the salient aspects of such a change is that the corporate income tax rate has been decreased from 9% in 2014 to 7% in 2015.
+The good news for those who want to set up companies in Rhode Island is that the state has made a few significant changes in the business tax law in order to improve its business and tax climate.
+One of the reasons for such a change is that the corporate income tax rate has decreased from 9% in 2014 to 7% in 2015.
 Apart from this, several business incentives have also been implemented to aid in the overall growth and support for small and medium enterprises.

 Why Choose Rhode Island for Incorporation?

 There was a time when manufacturing was one of the key economic drivers but today the economic health of Rhode Island is driven by multiple industries including manufacturing, financial services, fishing, hospitality, and agriculture.
-These are the industries where incorporation in Rhode Island is taking place.
+These are the industries who are mostly incorporating in Rhode Island.
 The annual growth rate have jumped from 0.2% in 2016 to 3.5% in 2017, the latter being faster than the overall growth rate of the nation at 3.4%.

 How do you incorporate in Rhode Island?

 What is the process through which you can set up company in Rhode Island?
 What type of documentation is required?
 Can the registration documents be filed online?
 If you are confronted with these questions then the following steps will help you in understanding how incorporation works in Rhode Island: